ENGSCI 211 : Mathematical Modelling 2

 Lectures will be available as recordings.
 Other learning activities including tutorials will not be available as recordings.

-The course will not include live online events, but will involve material delivered online only via recordings.
+The course will not include live online events, but may involve material delivered online only via recordings.

 The activities for the course are scheduled as a standard weekly timetable.